 you can imagine, are jammed packed with people returning home to enjoy the celebrations

-And all over the world, wherever there is a Chinatown, the festivities are a colorful display of dragon dances, lantern festivals, feasts, and of course firecrakers!
+And all over the world, wherever there is a Chinatown or a large Asian community, the festivities are a colorful display of dragon dances, lantern festivals, feasts, and of course firecrackers!

 This is why it is also called the Spring Festival.

 For Chinese people all over, the Lunar New Year is the celebration of the year, a time for happy reunions, family and friends,

 rich in colorful traditions and customs.

 In western countries, New Year's Day always falls on January 1st.
 In China, New Year's Day is also the first day of the first month of the Lunar Calendar!
 Therefore,

 Chinese New Year dates vary each year and could fall at the end of January or in February.

 Chinese New Year 2023 starts on January 22, 2023

 The New Year celebrations begin on New Year's Eve, the big party is on New Year's Day, and the action continues for the next 15 days.